Shortlist Announced For The Stage Debut Awards 2020

 Wendell Pierce, Robbie Williams, David Mitchell, and the cast of Dear Evan Hansen are among the nominees!

-Wendell Pierce (The Wire, Suits), Robbie Williams (Take That), David Mitchell (Peep Show), Aimee Lou Wood (Netflix's Sex Education)a??and the stars of West End musical Dear Evan Hansena??are among the nominees for The Stage Debut Awards 2020, in association with Access Entertainment.
+Wendell Pierce (The Wire, Suits), Robbie Williams (Take That), David Mitchell (Peep Show), Aimee Lou Wood (Netflix's Sex Education) and the stars of West End musical Dear Evan Hansen are among the nominees for The Stage Debut Awards 2020, in association with Access Entertainment.

 The Tony-award winning musical Dear Evan Hansen leads this year's shortlist with four nominations.
 The creators of this globally acclaimed production Benj Pasek, Justin Paul and Steven Levenson (composer, lyricist & book) have been nominated for Best Creative West End Debut with leading actors Sam Tutty and Lucy Anderson competing for Best Performer in a Musical.
 Sam Tutty is also in the running for Best West End Debut Performer against Death of a Salesman's Wendell Pierce, former X-Factor star Shan Ako for her performance in Les Misérables, comedy actor David Mitchell for The Upstart Crow and Aimee Lou Wood for Uncle Vanya.